 * * *

 Posted 12:09AM CST Thursday, (Posted from New Baden, IL):

 By all indications, this setup will be at best a local lightning event, possibly starting before sunrise.
 As the upper support overspreads the area, one or more rounds of thunderstorms should continue to increase in coverage over much of the lower Midwest.
 Any tornado threat should remain well to our south into Arkansas, much too far to consider a long-distance chase.

 With most of the action around St. Louis likely to be rain showers with little lightning, I'm planning on staying home today, and simply using the flat Plains-like landscape around town to observe any storms that manage to make it this far north.
 I am not expecting much from this system here.
 I may put up a live stream at some point if there happens to be anything interesting, so stay tuned to the feeds if you're interested.

-Sunday is looking like a solid Midwestern storm observation day with a tornado threat in or close to St. Louis.
+Sunday is looking like a solid Midwestern storm photography day with a tornado threat in or close to St. Louis.
 More to come on that as the day gets closer.